 We should all have a weather radio in our RVs.
-The weather can change at a moments notice and when we are camped out in nature we are venerable to strong winds and sudden storms.
+The weather can change at a moment’s notice and when we are camped out in nature we are venerable to strong winds and sudden storms.
 A weather radio will provide a reliable source of information that doesn’t depend on a cell or TV signal.
 Check out the Ambient Weather Radio that charges from AC, DC, hand crank, or solar power.

 13. Portable MiFi Device

 While some want to escape the Internet on an RV trip, others prefer to remain connected.
-If you’ve already packed your smartphone, your tablet, and you laptop, why not bring along your own source of Internet?
+If you’ve already packed your smartphone, your tablet, and your laptop, why not bring along your own source of the Internet?
 With a portable MiFi device, such as the Verizon JetPack, you can be connected wherever a cell signal is available.

 If you lack a TV in your RV, then you might want to consider bringing along a tablet.
 You can view your favorite movies, surf the internet, read a book, or catch up on the news.
 Tablets come in a variety of sizes and price ranges.